 Despite all precautions, students at Manhattan Area Technical College may become involved in accidents and/or incur injuries related to their attendance and studies at MATC.
 It is in the best interest of all students that some measure of protection is provided.
-Therefore, a group accident policy exists that provides coverage for all accidents that occur during the school year on school premises or during College-supervised activities.
+Therefore, a group accident policy exists that provides coverage for accidents that occur during the school year on school premises or during College-supervised activities.
 Payment for protection is included in the application fee.
-This is a supplemental policy that provides coverage if the student is without personal insurance or if the personal insurance does not cover the cost of the claim.
 It is important that all accidents, regardless of the severity, be reported to an instructor and an Incident Report be submitted to the administrative office.